neondatabase/website/content/docs/introduction/plans.md

 - 1 Neon project
 - Up to 500 MiB of data storage
-- 750 _Active Compute Time_ hours per month for your primary branch compute, and 20 hours per month for your non-primary branch computes.
+- 750 _Active Compute Time_ hours/month for the primary branch compute, 20 _Active Compute Time_ hours/month for non-primary branch computes.
 Free Tier computes have 0.25 vCPU with 1GB RAM.
 - 10 branches

 In addition, Free Tier users have access to the following Neon features: